On This Page[Hide][Show]

 - Software requirements

-In short, here is a list of the top 10 skills a software engineer may require in their job:
+In short, here is a list of the top 10 skills a software engineer may need in their job:

 - Complex problem solving